rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/7b-tekton.md

 1. Let's try breaking a *Build Policy* within ACS by triggering the *Build* policy we viewed earlier.
 We will create a merge request for our code repo and see what happens when its pipeline runs.

-2. Open the `<GROUP_NAME>/stakater-nordmart-review` repository on gitlab.
+2. Open the `<GROUP_NAME>/stakater-nordmart-review` repository on GitLab.
 Edit the Dockerfile.

     ![images/build-time-violation-dockerfile.png](images/build-time-violation-dockerfile.png)